-Drop-in and bookable fire pits at community parks
+Drop-in and bookable fire pits at parks

 Note: All fire pits use is subject to local fire bans.

 - Bring enough wood to burn for your booking.
 Please don't use trees or other materials from the park in fire pits.
 This damages trees and disturbs wildlife.

 - Have a fire safety plan